top of page

 BERLIN WALL DAY TOUR

-11:00am - From the Berlin Wall Memorial, take the U-Bahn (subway) to the East Side Gallery, the longest remaining section of the Wall.
+11:00 am - From the Berlin Wall Memorial, take the U-Bahn (subway) to the East Side Gallery, the longest remaining section of the Wall.
 This open-air gallery features over 100 murals painted by artists from around the world after the Wall fell.
 Take your time to admire the artwork and learn about the messages they convey.

-2:00pm - Continue your tour at Checkpoint Charlie, the famous crossing point between East and West Berlin during the Cold War.
+2:00 pm - Continue your tour at Checkpoint Charlie, the famous crossing point between East and West Berlin during the Cold War.
 Visit the Checkpoint Charlie Museum to learn about the daring escape attempts made by East Germans, and see artifacts related to the Wall's construction and eventual fall.

-6:00pm - End your day at the Brandenburg Gate, the iconic symbol of Berlin and the site of many historical events.
+6:00 pm - End your day at the Brandenburg Gate, the iconic symbol of Berlin and the site of many historical events.
 Take in the view of the Gate and the surrounding buildings, and reflect on the many layers of history that have taken place in this location.

-This tour is quite comprehensive and could take a full day to complete.
 It is recommended to wear comfortable walking shoes and dress appropriately for the weather.
 Additionally, it is advisable to purchase a Berlin WelcomeCard to save on transportation costs throughout the day.

 IMG_20221002_131021.jpg